PedroPLCode/StefanCryptoTradingBot/README.md

 - Machine Learning: Incorporating machine learning to improve trade predictions and make the bot more adaptive.
 - Backtesting: Adding backtesting features to allow users to test their strategies against historical data.

-### Familiarize yourself thoroughly with the source code.
-Only then will you be able to customize the bot to your own needs and preferences.
+## Familiarize yourself thoroughly with the source code.
+Understand its operation.
+Only then will you be able to customize and adjust the bot to your own needs, preferences and requirements.

 Any comments welcome.

 StefanCryptoTradingBot Project is under GPL Licence (GNU General Public License)